best safety helmet for welding

 Pros:

-• Comfortable, lightweight fit
+• Comfortable fit

 Cons:

-• No auto-darkening feature
+• No auto-darkening lens

 Specification: